Slow Living August "To-Do" list

 1. Celebrate the Harvest Season

-August marks the beginning of the harvest—a time when the fields of the English countryside turn golden.
-On the 1st of August falls Lammas—the first of the harvest festivals on the Wheel of the Year, a nature-based calendar that marks important solar events and cross-quarter days.
+August marks the beginning of the harvest - a time when the fields of the English countryside turn golden.
+On the 1st of August falls Lammas - the first of the harvest festivals on the Wheel of the Year, a nature-based calendar that marks important solar events and cross-quarter days.
 Our ancestors celebrated it by baking bread from the first crops of the year.

-You can join this ancient tradition and bake bread—try some of my favourite easy bread recipes I shared in this post.
+You can join this ancient tradition and bake bread.
+Try some of my favourite easy bread recipes I shared in this post.
 If you're not a keen baker, you can visit your bakery or local farm shop and choose some lovely, artisan bread or pastries.
 This way, you not only get to treat yourself to some delicious, freshly baked goods but also support a local business and your country's economy.

 2. Enjoy the Last Long Days

-After the Summer solstice—the longest day and shortest night of the year—the sun starts waning.
+After the Summer Solstice - the longest day and shortest night of the year - the sun starts waning.
 Although it's still high and mighty, the slow descent has begun.
-Days are gradually getting shorter—only a few minutes per 24 hours, but the change is noticeable.
+Days are gradually getting shorter, only a few minutes per 24 hours, but the change is noticeable.

 3. Prepare for the Colder Months

 August is a time of preparation, just as it has been for centuries.
-My great-grandfather would famously send the whole family to work in the fields and garden—including his three daughters (not that keen on farming work;)—to help with harvesting fruits and vegetables for Autumn and Winter.
+My great-grandfather would famously send the whole family to work in the fields and garden, including his three daughters (not that keen on farming work;) to help with harvesting fruits and vegetables for Autumn and Winter.

-Ideas for Late Summer Decor
+Ideas for Harvest and Early Autumn Decor

 - Sunflowers (fresh or artificial)